marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 http.headers() is implemented with partly broken design. also http.cors() with disabled state. http.headers().defaultsDisabled().contentTypeOptions() only;
 Potential content sniffing is valid!
-Also as addition to "form.html" where we used 'title' before meta-charset-tag.
+Since there is "form.html" where we used 'title' before meta-charset-tag.

 Mapping with current view: just kind of "trick"-feature;
 But provides additional steps to "play" with project-application;

-Also partly related with adding another vulnerable point.
-What can be covered as "Trouble Ten" from OWASP TOP TEN list.
+And weakness like unvalidated / open redirects.
 </pre>
 <hr />
 <hr />